Irish neutrality: Legal status

 Ireland's neutrality is in general a matter of government policy rather than a requirement of statute law.
 One exception is Article 29.4.9° of the Irish constitution:

 The State shall not adopt a decision taken by the European Council to establish a common defence pursuant to Article 42 of the Treaty on European Union where that common defence would include the State.

 This was originally inserted by the 2002 amendment ratifying the Treaty of Nice, and updated by the 2009 amendment ratifying the Treaty of Lisbon.
 An earlier bill intended to ratify the Treaty of Nice did not include a common defence opt-out, and was rejected in the first Nice referendum, in 2001.

+Other European Union member states have also maintained neutrality or military non-alignment alongside EU membership.
+Malta's constitution provides that "Malta is a neutral state" pursuing a policy of non-alignment and "refusing to participate in any military alliance", while Austria declared permanent neutrality in 1955.
+The Treaty on European Union provides that a common Union defence would require a unanimous decision of the European Council and adoption by member states "in accordance with their respective constitutional requirements", and states that EU security and defence policy "shall not prejudice the specific character of the security and defence policy of certain Member States".

 The Defence Act 1954, the principal statute governing the Irish Defence Forces, did not oblige members of the Irish Army to serve outside the state (members of the Air Corps and Naval Service were not so limited).
 A 1960 amendment was intended to allow deployment in United Nations peacekeeping missions, and requires three forms of authorisation, which since the 1990s have come to be called the "triple lock":